ImanKari/G9ConfigManagement/README.md

       public int Number3 = 7;
   }
     ```
-    - Note: The second parameter, 'G9IMemberGetter' in both methods, consists of helpful information about a member (field or property) in an object.
+    - Note: The second parameter, 'G9IMemberGetter' in both parser methods, consists of helpful information about a member (field or property) in an object.
 - ### **G9AttrEncryption**
   - This attribute enables you to add automated encrypting and decrypting processes for a member value.
   - Note: The specified member must have a convertible value to the string type.
   - Note: The priority of executing this attribute is higher than the others.
   - Note: If your member data type is complex, or you need to implement the custom encryption process, you can implement a custom (encryption/decryption) process with the attribute 'G9AttrCustomParser'.
+  - Note: If you need to change an encrypted member in the config file, you can use [this part of the library "G9AssemblyManagement"](https://github.com/ImanKari/G9AssemblyManagement#cryptography-tools).
   ```csharp
   // A class that consists of members with the attribute 'G9AttrEncryption'.
   // This attribute has several overloads.